triton-inference-server/pytriton/CONTRIBUTING.md

 Report bugs at [https://github.com/triton-inference-server/pytriton/issues](https://github.com/triton-inference-server/pytriton/issues).

-If you are reporting a bug, include:
+When reporting a bug, please include the following information:

 * Your operating system name and version.
 * Any details about your local setup that might be helpful in troubleshooting.